 They must be quiet and undisturbed.
 They must be yours.
 They must be soothing.

 You know yourself.
-What soothes you — music, incense, candles, colors, textures, images, materials, etc.?
+What soothes you—music, incense, candles, colours, textures, images, materials, etc.?
 When and where is a place that is undisturbed?
-Insist that your life companions honor this time and place.
+Insist that your life companions honour this time and place.
 Help them create such times and places for themselves.
 Everyone (including, and maybe especially, children) in your lifespace deserves this opportunity.

 So, you’ve got your special place and your special time and are ready to begin your first forty consecutive days of working there.
 What sort of work should you do?
 Your initial work there will consist of these five things: pacification of the body, the mind, the will, the emotions, and the spirit.

 Pacification of the body involves a number of things: proper eating, sleeping, activity, and sex.
 The most effective way to begin here is to evaluate your diet, your sleeping habits, your activity, your exercise regimen (and I do mean regimen), and your sex life.
 Begin this evaluation during your first forty days.
 Your diet MUST be suited for your metabolic make-up.
 Your sleep MUST be balanced with your activity.
 Your sex must be intimate and relaxing.
 (Yes relaxing, not necessarily exciting, though it can have that component.
 Sex releases emotional and neurological pressure.
 In our society sex is used to stoke up rather than relieve.
 It is a diversion instead of a release.)